Starwort/SPLIWACA/README.md

     - Explicit import.
 Enables warnings on subsequent implicit imports (see Undefined Variables).
 If import fails, set to `NONE` and print a warning
   - `NOIMPORT`
     - Disables subsequent implicit imports entirely (see Undefined Variables)
+  - `NOINSTALL`
+    - Disables subsequent implicit system installations entirely (if a specific interpreter is required; see Undefined Variables)
   - `NOBARE`
     - Disables subsequent bare words failsafes entirely (see Undefined Variables)
   - `RETURN [value]`